Flyingzeyd/Discord-Server-Cloner/README.md

 <Run> python main.py
  ```
-After that enter your token.

-You need to wait until its finished.
+After that enter your token, you need to wait until its finished.